-You’ve just started your own business.
+You just started your online business.
 You know you need a website.
 Tiny issue?
-You don’t have that much of a budget yet.
+You don’t have a budget yet.

 You are tempted to DIY, even though you are realistic about the limitations of doing so.
 Some of your friends told you they built their own website using Squarespace and they’re ranking on Google’s first page.
 If they did it, so can you, right?

-But then you come across yet another forum thread where the “cool kids” are insisting that WordPress is the best option.
-Except you don’t really understand why.
+Then you come across yet another thread where all the cool kids insist that WordPress is the best option — except you don’t really understand why.
 WordPress does sound like the right thing to do, and you want to be cool too.
 Things should start getting easier at this point, but they don’t.
 Others start chiming in; there’s someone who’s on Wix, someone else is using Weebly, and the debate goes on…

 You, my friend, have been officially hit by analysis paralysis.

 I can’t blame you.
 If you’re getting started, you’re most likely to focus on the platform and its features.
 It just seems the logical thing to do.

 But is it?